nginxinc/nginx-gateway-fabric/docs/monitoring.md

 include NGINX and the controller-runtime metrics.
 These are delivered using a metrics server orchestrated by the controller-runtime package.
 Metrics are enabled by default, and are served via http on port `9113`.

+> **Note**
-> **Note:** By default metrics are served via http.
+> By default metrics are served via http.
 Please note that if serving metrics via https is enabled, this
 > endpoint will be secured with a self-signed certificate.
 Since the metrics server is using a self-signed certificate,
-> the Prometheus pod scrape configuration will also require the `insecure_skip_verify` flag set.
+> the Prometheus Pod scrape configuration will also require the `insecure_skip_verify` flag set.
 See
 > [the Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tls_config).

 ## Changing the default Metrics configuration